DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### **Allow APIs**

-It’s generally recommended to have as one of the first top Custom Rules a [SKIP Custom Rule](https://developers.cloudflare.com/waf/custom-rules/skip/), allowing your and/or partner APIs (i.e. payment callbacks, PreRender IO, etc.), being as specific and using as many [fields](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/) as possible.
+It's generally recommended to have as one of the first top Custom Rules a [SKIP Custom Rule](https://developers.cloudflare.com/waf/custom-rules/skip/), allowing your and/or partner APIs (i.e. payment callbacks, PreRender IO, etc.), being as specific and using as many [fields](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/) as possible.
 The ultimate goal is to pursue a **positive security model** by implementing [API Shield](https://developers.cloudflare.com/api-shield/security/).

 ![allow-apis](img/allow-apis.png)